 I love reading inspirational messages to help me start my day.
-Here are some resources that you might enjoy.
+Here are some resources that you might enjoy that are free.

-Eckhart Tolle: Creating New Earth Together Sign Up for Present Moment Reminder from Eckhart
+Eckhart Tolle: Creating New Earth Together and the Power of Now Present Moment Reminders from Eckhart

-Daily Good: News that Inspires Subscribe for News that Inspires
+Daily Good: News that Inspires sends an enriching quote every day.
+Subscribe to News that Inspires

 Link to other Minnesota resources.